 Like a view with your imported beer, or an ocean zephyr to compliment your nori rolls?
-We do, and that’s why flashy Ichni Ni Izakaya dining has never been so breezy.
-Right next door to the Melbourne institution of the Espy, Ichi Ni is a vibrant casual, dining jewel on the Esplanade strip of St Kilda, with an unimpeded view of Port Phillip Bay.
+Flashy izakaya Ichni Ni thinks you might.
+Right next door to Melbourne institution, The Espy, Ichi Ni is a vibrant casual dining jewel on the Esplanade strip of St Kilda, with an unimpeded view of Port Phillip Bay.

-Sprawled on the expansive front veranda, choose from sticky yakitori skewers or the cool flavours of fresh sashimi and a long list of Sake or Japanese beers.
-For a more performative touch, you can’t really beat sitting at the open kitchen/sushi bar where you can view the chefs in action from three sides- and it’s pretty thrilling being that close to chef Yasuhiro Fukuhara’s (ex-Taxi and 100 Mile Cafe) team artfully slicing and dicing with samurai sharp blades.
+Sprawled on the expansive front veranda, choose from sticky yakitori skewers, the cool flavours of fresh sashimi and a long list of Sake or Japanese beers.
+For a more performative touch, you can’t beat sitting at the open kitchen/sushi bar where you can watch the chefs in action from three sides – and it’s pretty thrilling being that close to chef Yasuhiro Fukuhara’s (ex-Taxi and 100 Mile Cafe) team artfully slicing and dicing with samurai sharp blades.